 Raquette River Brewing is another great Tupper Lake brewery.
 This local hotspot recently went through a major renovation with a large social area added on to deal with the crowds of locals and tourists that make their way to Raquette River Brewing.
 Unlike Big Tupper Brewing, Raquette River doesn’t have its own kitchen.
 Instead, there are two food trucks permanently located in the RRB parking lot to serve visitors.

 This Adirondack Brewery offers a great atmosphere to unwind.
-There are comfortable chairs located near a roaring fireplace, lots of tables and chairs to socialize at, and a firepit outside for those who just can’t get enough of the fresh air.
-Owner Mark Jessie (who also owns the nearby Faust Motel) and his partner continue to run the more intimate brewery section of the Raquette River Brewing for those looking to escape the crowds.
+There are comfortable chairs located near a roaring fireplace, lots of tables and chairs to socialize at, and a fire pit outside for those who just can’t get enough of the fresh air.
+Owner Mark Jessie (who also owns the nearby Faust Motel) and his partner continues to run the more intimate brewery section of the Raquette River Brewing for those looking to escape the crowds.